AndresTIY/Wknd-Project-7/readme.md

 - [X] Comp: Name Card, takes input from Start Page
 - [ ] Comp: Points Card, adds Points and show's Total Point Value

+Each Modal View has it's own questions, answers, and category.
+Yet when the onclick event happens, only the final modal pops up.